nguu0123/tmdb-client-py/README.md

 In this case you are both correct.
 The third movie was cheaper than the second, which was more expensive than the first.

-You also can call one of the methods without explicitly instanciating an object.
+You also can call one of the methods without explicitly instantiating an object.

 ```python